 For example, the algorithm may have been trained on thousands of customer support tickets with a “deductible-related” label.
 It would then have “learned” what makes a customer service ticket a deductible-related ticket, and it would end up sending a message back to the user related to deductibles.

-Progressive does not have a demonstration video showing how Flo works.
-Also, Progressive uses Flo internally, and so there are no available case studies for the software.
+Progressive does not have a demonstration video showing how Flo works, and there are no case studies available for the solution.

 The APIs also provide the ability for the chatbot to expand its database with each customer interaction, so the quality of responses improves over time.
 According to Microsoft, Progressive updated Flo’s models over 75 times in the first four months of activity to help the chatbot continue to improve itself and customer interactions.